nightsailer/padrino-sprockets/README.md

 end
 ```

-For more documentation about sprockets, please check [Sprockets](https://github.com/sstephenson/sprockets/)
+For more documentation about sprockets, have a look at the [Sprockets](https://github.com/sstephenson/sprockets/) gem.

 ## Helpers Usage